 - Track Ownership: Michigan Department of Transportation

-For information about Amtrak fares and schedules, please call 1-800-USA-RAIL (1-800-872-7245).
+For information about Amtrak fares and schedules, please visit Amtrak.com or call 1-800-USA-RAIL (1-800-872-7245).

 Colored and glazed brick in shades of white form two beltcourses that encircle the structure and display a checked pattern—the prominent headers are strikingly white while the runners have a light whitewash.
 The beltcourses lie at the level of the sills and directly below the lintels, giving emphasis to the strong, repetitive rhythm of the window bays and the two-over-two windows.
 The bands of colored bricks are only interrupted by the plain pilasters that divide the window bays; each bay also features deep corbelling.
 The pilasters bear simple brackets that support the eaves of the gabled roof.
 The bay at the southeastern end of the structure is the main access point and features double doors; a porch, probably added at a later date, provides shelter during inclement weather.
 A long and narrow patch of lawn fronts the porch and runs along the tracks.
 In days past, it was planted with flowers as the depot would have been a visitor’s first impression of the town.

 Trackside, another three-sided bay projects into the narrow platform area.
-This was a common design feature in early depots and was usually part of the depot-master’s office, allowing him to see down the tracks and monitor traffic.
+This was a common design feature in early depots and was usually part of the depot master’s office, allowing him to see down the tracks and monitor traffic.
 It is topped by a gable with bargeboard and woodwork associated with the Eastlake decorative style.
 The bay displays a sign with “Albion” spelled out and the mileage to Detroit and Chicago listed.
 The roof of the depot is crowned with wrought-iron fencing along the ridge, while two prominent chimneys with corbelling crown the structure.
 Compared to historic photographs, the depot exterior is today remarkably intact.
 A large water tower once stood to the north of the depot, but is now gone.
 A freight house is still located on the opposite side of the tracks.

 Albion was first settled by European-Americans in 1833, but the settlement was not formally named until 1835 when the Albion Company platted the village.
 The name “Albion” was selected by the wife of one of the first settlers; Albion was also the name of the residence owned by Jesse Crowell who had platted the land.
-The selection was appropriate, as “Albion” is an old and poetic name for England and many of the early settlers were of English decent.
+The selection was appropriate, as “Albion” is an old and poetic name for England and many of the early settlers were of English descent.
 Located at the forks of the Kalamazoo River, the flow of water provided power for mills; railroad connections also opened up markets to farmers from the surrounding area.